ValyrianTech/ComfyUI_with_Flux/README.md

 # ComfyUI with Flux.1-dev

+## Update 2025-10-11
+- Updated ComfyUI to latest version and CUDA to 12.8, so now it supports the latest GPUs like the RTX 5090 and RTX PRO 6000
+- Added new workflows for Wan2.2 + InfiniteTalk and Qwen-image-edit-2509
+- Added workflow for VibeVoice to generate AI voices from text
+- Updated AI Toolkit to the latest version, check out the new UI!
+It will be started automatically on port 8675, in the environment variables you can set the password for the UI with the variable AI_TOOLKIT_AUTH (default is 'changeme')

 ## Update 2025-03-02
 - **Added new workflows for Wan2.1 Text2Video and Image2Video**
 - **Updated ComfyUI to latest version, now using the new UI, click on the Icon labeled 'Workflows' to load any of the included workflows**